 So, for today's "Talk It Out," are you ready?
 Here is our discovery question:

 Wait, that's not so hard, right?
-Pets!
-Do you have a pet?
-If so, tell us what animal is your favorite pet, and why.
+If so, tell us who is YOUR favorite teacher,... and why.

 That was awesome too!
 You ALL just did a positive action by sharing something about yourself.
 It is positive because it helps us to better understand each other.